Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: EM Stress Analysis via Exponential Integration With Rational Krylov Methods

 and the relative residual error is defined as

-For {\it EiRaKrylovEM} method, we can use the residual error estimation for error estimation in result section and to guide the selection of reduction order and shift time for both nucleation and post-void phases.
+For the {\it EiRaKrylovEM} method, we use this residual estimate in the results section and to guide the selection of reduction order and shift time for both the nucleation and post-void phases.

-To find the best reduction order, shift time for nucleation and post-void phases, we again apply the coordinate descent algorithm Algorithm~\ref{alg:deep_descent_krylov} presented in the previous section to minimize the combined error metric based on the nucleation time and the resistance change of the nucleated wire segment.
+To determine the best reduction order and shift times for the nucleation and post-void phases, we again apply the coordinate-descent Algorithm~\ref{alg:deep_descent_krylov} presented in the previous section to minimize the combined error metric based on the nucleation time and the resistance change of the nucleated wire segment.

-Note that in the previous discussions that we assume the input currents are constant during the entire simulation time.
-However, this is one major drawback of {\it EiRaKrylovEM} method or EI-related simulation method compared with frequency-domain {\it ExtRaKrylovEM}.
-If currents become time-varying~\cite{Sukharev:JAP2015}, the Krylov subspace has to be rebuilt for each time step in which current changes, which will significantly diminish the efficiency advantage of the method.
+Note that in the previous discussion we assume the input current density $\boldsymbol{j}$ is constant during the entire simulation time.
+However, this is one major drawback of the {\it EiRaKrylovEM} method compared with the frequency-domain {\it ExtRaKrylovEM}.
+If the current waveform becomes time-varying~\cite{Sukharev:JAP2015}, the Krylov subspace has to be rebuilt for each time interval in which $\boldsymbol{j}(t)$ changes, which significantly diminishes the efficiency advantage of the method.